Last updated September 18, 2024.

 To get the maximum brain benefits from chocolate, the darker the chocolate, the better it is for you.

-Compared to milk chocolate, dark chocolate contains more of the things that are good for you, like flavonoids and antioxidants, and less of the things that aren’t, like sugar.
+Compared to milk chocolate, dark chocolate contains more of the things that are good for you (flavonoids and antioxidants) and less of the things that aren’t (sugar).

-It’s thought that the dairy in milk chocolate could interfere with flavonoid absorption, but, so far, studies have been inconclusive
+It’s suspected that the dairy in milk chocolate could interfere with flavonoid absorption, but, so far, studies have been inconclusive.

 What the Numbers on Dark Chocolate Labels Mean